 • Communications

-How To Record a Google Slides Presentation
+How To Record On Google Slides

 For many of us, Microsoft PowerPoint has become the de facto format for business communications.
+We may not have learned hot to record on Google Slides.

 As the “slide deck” has emerged as a key business tool, a host of new competitors are diligently working to prove to offices around the world that their presentation tools offer better, cheaper, or more social ways of sharing knowledge.